AustinGoodman/non-linear-sphere-tracing/README.md

 ```
 <br/>

-## Part 5 - Normal Raymarching
+## Part 5 - Standard Raymarching
 Now we are ready to implement a standard raymarcher.
-First thing's first we need to take in the standard raymarching parameters from the unity editor as properties:
+First thing's first we need to take in the standard raymarching parameters from the unity editor as properties
 ```HLSL
 Properties {
     MAX_STEPS ("Max Raymarch Steps", Int) = 200